DewellGuerand/LINMA2471---Project/report/main.typ

 = Smooth Model

-What does the model mean?
+// What does the model mean?

-How could you choose the parameter $lambda$?
+// How could you choose the parameter $lambda$?
 What does it mean to choose a smaller/larger value?

-Is there any additional interesting information on the model?
+// Is there any additional interesting information on the model?

+// Is there any additional interesting information on the
+// model?
+Description of the methods
+// What do you need for each of them?
+// Compare the theory with some first numerical results.
+// What can be improved compared to the theory?
+Why?
+// Is it normal?

 == Model